Announcements & blog.

 Posted by Arthur C. Petersen

-In this Editorial for the September 2024 issue [click here to browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $8.43 (no-profit-to-journal price) through Amazon, choose for instance one of the following market places: US, UK, DE, FR…
+In this Editorial for the March 2025 issue [click here browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $9.99 (no-profit-to-journal price) through Amazon, choose for instance one of the following market places: US, UK, DE, FR, ES,…

 Posted by Sascha Pöhlmann

-Replication in the Humanities: Editorial for the June 2024 issue
+Worldviews and IRAS: Editorial for the December 2024 issue

 Posted by Arthur C. Petersen

-This issue [click here to browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $6.75 (no-profit-to-journal price) through Amazon, choose for instance one of the following market places: US, UK, DE, FR, ES, IT, NL, PL, SE, JP, CA or AU]…
+In this Editorial for the December 2024 issue [click here to browse the issue online; click here to view and download a PDF of the entire issue; and to order a printed copy for $7.01 (no-profit-to-journal price) through Amazon, choose for instance one of the following market places: US, UK, DE, FR…